 What is Single Kitten Syndrome?

-Single kitten syndrome, also called only kitten syndrome or Tarzan cat syndrome, occurs when a kitten up to 4-6 months of age doesn’t get social feedback from siblings.
+Single kitten syndrome, also called only kitten syndrome, single cat syndrome or Tarzan cat syndrome, occurs when a kitten up to 4-6 months of age doesn’t get social feedback from siblings.
 Just like kittens will ideally be socialized to humans during the critical early period, kittens benefit additionally from being around other cats during this time.

 A single kitten may therefore not learn what behaviors are appropriate or inappropriate.
 For example, hard biting is not appropriate for play.
 Wrestling and pouncing with claws retracted is appropriate, but deep scratching is not appropriate.
 Harassing others while they are eating, drinking, or sleeping is not appropriate.